Kevin Pietersen: West Indies and the ICC World Twenty20

 Pietersen began 2009 with questions over his form, where many pundits viewed him to be in a slump.
 He was dismissed first ball in the first Test against the touring West Indies side dismissed by the full, swinging ball (a delivery which he seemed to struggle against), but in the second Test made a quick 49 before falling to an attacking shot.
 He then suffered what seemed only a minor right Achilles injury and was subsequently ruled out of the ODI series, which England also won.
 In June 2009, Pietersen played in England's World Twenty20 warm-up match against Scotland, registering an unbeaten 53 in a six-wicket England victory.
 He also appeared in the news after accidentally hitting a 15-year-old school boy with a cricket ball from a straight-drive after the boy had bowled to him.
 Pietersen left the boy, from Suffolk, with a signed bat as compensation.

 Pietersen's Achilles injury began flared up ahead of England's first Twenty20 match, against the Netherlands not long after.
 In Pietersen's absence, England incurred a historic loss against the Dutch.
 He returned for the second match against Pakistan and top scored with 58 off 38 balls and hit 3 sixes (one of which was measured at over 100m) in the 48 run victory, he also top scored in the three run win over India later in the competition.
 Despite missing the first match Pietersen ended the tournament as England's leading runscorer with 154 at an average of 38.50.
-He was named in the 'Team of the Tournament' by Cricinfo for the 2009 T20I World Cup.
+He was named in the 'Team of the Tournament' by ESPNcricinfo for the 2009 T20I World Cup.